Nicolas-Schonau/sports-data-analysis/README.md

 **Note**: for some reason, the data show some discrepancies with the ones that can be found on [mlb.com/stats](https://www.mlb.com/stats/), but they all comply with the ones on [Baseball-Reference](https://www.baseball-reference.com/).

-## Example: Analysis on the leader in strike-outs
+## Example: Full break-down on an analysis on the leader in strike-outs

-So the objective of this query is to get, per year, the name of the player with the most strike-outs (regular season and post-season included) with his actual number of strike-outs.
+The objective of this article is to show how the tables can be queried to get valuable information.
+We'll try here to get, per year, the name of the player with the most strike-outs (regular season and post-season included) with his actual number of strike-outs.

 This query in an interesting one to break down, because it combines several files who don't always have the same structure.
 The ```pitching``` table contains a line per player and per year for the regular season, meaning every stats of a player for a particular season is on a single line. the ```pitchingpost``` table, on the contrary, details the results per match, meaning that for a single post-season, we'll have several lines to add.

 Let's start by querying the ```playerid```, ```yearid``` and ```so``` from the ```pitching``` table to get the number of strike-outs per player and per year, with a limit on 10 results just for the example: